 The Department of Modern Languages, Linguistics and Intercultural Communication (MLLI) offers a program leading to a M.A. in Intercultural Communication.
-Students focusing on French and Francophone, German, Hispanic, and Russian studies participate in the program in the LANGUAGES AND CULTURES concentration.
+Students focusing on French and Francophone, Hispanic, and Russian studies participate in the program in the LANGUAGES AND CULTURES concentration.
 Heritage speakers and students with an extensive background in a different culture participate in the program in the CULTURES AND DIVERSITY concentration (Fall 2021).
 Undergraduate students can enroll in an ACCELERATED BA/MA PROGRAM and take three courses at a graduate level and count them both towards the BA and the MA Degree.

 The INCC program aims:

 (1) to develop advanced language and intercultural proficiency through advanced topic courses.